Afrin Region: Economy

-Afrin is well known for its olive groves.
-The areas governed by the SDC are under a blockade imposed by neighbouring Turkey, which places high burdens on international import and export.
-For example, transportation of Aleppo soap to international markets, as far as possible at all, has at least four times the transportation cost as compared to pre-war years.
-In 2015 there were 32 tons of Aleppo soap produced and exported to other parts of Syria, but also to international markets.
+Afrin was well known for its olive groves.
+The areas governed by the SDC were under a blockade imposed by neighbouring Turkey, which placed high burdens on international imports and exports.
+For example, transportation of Aleppo soap to international markets, where possible, cost at least four times as much as it had before the war.
+In 2015, 32 tons of Aleppo soap were produced and exported to other parts of Syria, as well as to international markets.

 Education

-Like in the other Rojava regions, primary education in the public schools is initially by mother tongue instruction either Kurdish or Arabic, with the aim of bilingualism in Kurdish and Arabic in secondary schooling.
-Curricula are a topic of continuous debate between the regions' Boards of Education and the Syrian central government in Damascus, which partly pays the teachers.
+Like in the other Rojava regions, primary education in the public schools was initially provided through mother-tongue instruction, either in Kurdish or Arabic, with the aim of achieving bilingualism in Kurdish and Arabic by secondary schooling.
+Curricula were a topic of continuous debate between the regions' Boards of Education and the Syrian central government in Damascus, which partly paid the teachers.

-The federal, regional and local administrations in Rojava put much emphasis on promoting libraries and educational centers, to facilitate learning and social and artistic activities.
+The federal, regional, and local administrations in Rojava placed much emphasis on promoting libraries and educational centers to facilitate learning and social and artistic activities.

-Afrin Region has institution of higher education.
-Most notably previously the University of Afrin, founded in 2015.
-After teaching three programs (Electromechanical Engineering, Kurdish Literature and Economy) in the first academic year, the second academic year with an increased 22 professors and 250 students has three additional programs (Human Medicine, Journalism and Agricultural Engineering).
+Afrin Region had institutions of higher education.
+Most notably, it previously had the University of Afrin, which was founded in 2015.
+After teaching three programs (Electromechanical Engineering, Kurdish Literature, and Economy) in the first academic year, the university's second academic year had 22 professors and 250 students and offered three additional programs (Human Medicine, Journalism, and Agricultural Engineering).